FStarLang/FStar/INSTALL.md

     $ opam pin add fstar --dev-repo

-To instead install the latest released version you can use the following command (keeping in mind that you will often get a very old version of F\* this way, so we don't really recommend it):
+To instead install the latest released version you can use the following command (keeping in mind that you will often get an old version of F\* this way, so unless a release happened recently we don't really recommend it):

     $ opam install fstar